 a county official.
 For more information about the program and who will be required

-accept online electronic check (eCheck) and credit payments for current
+accept online electronic check (eCheck), credit and debit card

-and defaulted taxes, business license renewals and delinquent account collections.
+payments for current and defaulted taxes, business license renewals and delinquent

-To make your online payment, please select "Make Online Payment" on the
+account collections.
+To make your online payment, please select "Make Online

-left side of this page to begin.
-Please note that there are processing fees for
+Payment" on the left side of this page to begin.
+Please note that there are

-notices and upcoming events, such as annual property tax deadline reminders, office
+Collector with special notices and upcoming events, such as annual property tax

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0